 1. They get opened and read

 Let’s face it, we live in a noisy digital age where quite frankly it’s difficult to get your message heard especially through digital means such as email marketing.
-Letters of any type are becoming increasingly scarce yet, according to Royal Mail, 65% of people say they give mail their full attention.
+Letters of any type are becoming increasingly scarce yet, according to Royal Mail, and backed up by a US Postal study, 65% of people say they give posted mail their higher attention.
 So when a handwritten letter lands on a doormat, you can begin to realise just how much impact it has on the recipient.
 It is estimated that over 90% of people who receive a handwritten letter or note will open it and read it.

 2. They get responded to

-Response rates to marketing communications for any business is extremely important – after all, there’s no point in sending communications to people if no one responds surely?
+Increased response rates to marketing communications for any business is extremely important – and direct mail has the greatest growth potential for innovative brand marketing ideas.
 A ‘good’ response rate in email marketing is considered to be around 10%.
 Response rates to handwritten letters are typically three times higher than email sitting at around 30% – it’s a no brainer.
 Read how a large retailer achieved a staggering 50% increase in response rates.